 - Pets Cost Money: They are a lifelong financial commitment.
 From food, vet care, toys, bedding, boarding, and grooming to anything else that could come up.
 And if the pet is going to an elderly person on a fixed income, this could be overwhelming.

 - Time and Attention: Some pets require more time and attention than others.
 Dogs need to be walked, while rabbits need constant vigilance, so they don’t chew through things.
-But there are other pets that require only a minimal amount of attention and care.
+Although there are other pets that require only a minimal amount of attention and care.

 - Can Hinder Your Social Life: If you have a pet, you can’t go away for a quick weekend, unless you have someone who can watch your pets.